Travel Design Tips & Inspiration

 Happy New Year!

-Having combed the travel mags and their lists of “where to travel to in 2017″, I’ve made my own travel goals and for the first time, they’re not rooted in destination.
+Having combed the travel mags and their lists of “where to travel to in 2017″, I’ve made my own travel goals and for the first time, they’re not rooted in destination, one of the things I want to do is going fishing, I found this site about it http://www.bigrivertaxidermy.net/.
 Sure, I still really want to get to Japan this year, as well as Ankor Wat in Cambodia and Australia’s Gold Coast, but I also really want to acquire skills.
 Yes, skills.
 I want to improve, clearly and I want to grow and though travel provides the ideal backdrop to both those endeavors, I want to make more of a concerted effort this year to be more mindful about why, where and what I’m seeking to learn and improve.

 Surfing in India